Gå till huvudinnehållet

 Limit to peer review articles in databases

 Some databases have the option to limit the search to peer review journals.
-Look for a box saying "Peer review" and tick it after you've run your search.
+Look for a box saying "Peer review" use it once you have created your final search strategy.
+Note!
+PubMed doesn't offer limiting by peer review.